muffin-crusaders/hubot-azure-scripts/README.md

 ## Configuration

-hubot-azure-brain requires an Azure storage account for blob storage.
-It uses the `HUBOT_AZURE_BRAIN_CONNSTRING` environment variable to determine its storage location.
+`hubot-azure-brain` requires an Azure storage account for blob storage.
+It uses the `HUBOT_AZURE_BRAIN_CONNSTRING` environment variable to determine its storage location, which you will have to define.

-If running locally, you can prepend the hubot execution with environment variable `HUBOT_BRAIN_USE_STORAGE_EMULATOR=true` in order to use the Azure Storage Emulator running on port 10000.

-Otherwise you can temporarily disable the brain's connectivity with Azure sources or tools with `HUBOT_BRAIN_ENABLED=false`.

-## Brain
+## Environment Variables

-This module provides a brain implementation to store it in a Azure Storage Blob.

-You have to define the following environment variables:

-+  `HUBOT_BRAIN_AZURE_CONNSTRING` - Connection string for the Azure blob storage instance
++  `HUBOT_BRAIN_AZURE_CONNSTRING` - Required, connection string for an Azure blob storage instance.
-+  `HUBOT_BRAIN_ENABLED` - Whether or not to use the Azure Brain.
-If not defined defaults to `true`
++  `HUBOT_BRAIN_AZURE_STORAGE_CONTAINER` - Optional, Azure blob container name (defaults to 'hubot').
-+  `HUBOT_BRAIN_USE_STORAGE_EMULATOR` - Whether or not to use the Azure Storage Emulator instead of an Azure storage instance
++  `HUBOT_BRAIN_USE_STORAGE_EMULATOR` - Optional, can be declared in order to use the Azure Storage Emulator instead of an Azure storage instance, running locally on port 10000.
++  `HUBOT_BRAIN_DISABLED` - Optional, disables brain connectivity with Azure sources or tools at launch if defined.